Skip to main content

 M.S.
 '16 Psychology, Ph.D.
 '19 Psychology

-Justin is an assistant professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
-His research focuses on the use of behavioral economics as a theoretical framework to address issues of public health significance to include addiction and sexual health.
+Justin is an associate professor of psychiatry and behavioral sciences at Johns Hopkins Medicine.
+His research applies behavioral economics as a framework to address public health issues, including addiction and sexual health.

 Ashley Strzelecki